CynicDog/CynicDog.github.io/_posts/2024-06-12-quarkus-deploy-with-github-actions.md

     // database operations ..
 }
 ```
-Quarkus is compatible with Spring Data JPA APIs, the reason of using `EntityManager` is that I simply love the direct interaction with it.
+Quarkus is compatible with Spring Data JPA APIs, and the reason of using `EntityManager` is that I simply love the direct interaction with it.

 For production, we will use a standalone persistence service in our deployment environment.
 So I came up with a Kubernetes [manifest](https://github.com/CynicDog/archeio/blob/master/postgresql_kubernetes.yml) configuration for Postgres service to deploy on our target engine.

+That covers the persistence implementation of the application.
+Now, let’s look at the application APIs, which combines Vert.x and JAX-RS.

-### Oauth2 Implementation in Vertx and RESTful services in JAX-RS
+### Oauth2 Implementation in Vert. and RESTful services in JAX-RS

+Quarkus also supports Vert.x, a low-level toolkit for building RESTful web applications.
+While Vert.x deserves its own dedicated articles, this post will focus on how it's practically used in my application.

+I used the bare `vertx` context Vert.x core API    [Verticles](https://vertx.io/docs/vertx-core/java/#_verticles)

 - **Configuration Injection**: Managing application settings
 - **Vert.x Compatibility**: Reactive programming support